D-Jordy/D-Jordy/README.md

 Hi, I am Jordy 💜

-- I am A student from the Netherlands, currently studying Software Dev🇳🇱
+- I am a student from the Netherlands, currently studying Software Dev🇳🇱

 - If you wish you can find me on <a href="https://discord.com/users/521321320122941440">Discord🔗</a>